d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 ### 2.5 Material-dependent displacement: $g_{\text{material}}$

-The per-source factor $g$ is not necessarily a universal constant per unit mass — in principle it could depend on nuclear composition, proton-to-neutron ratios, packing geometry, and binding energy.
+In principle the per-source factor $g$ could depend on nuclear composition, proton-to-neutron ratios, packing geometry, and binding energy.
 Different materials have different nuclear structures and therefore potentially different displacement amplitudes per unit mass.

-However, the framework's own stability selection rule (section 2.8) provides a strong argument that this material dependence cancels exactly for any persistent excitation.
-The medium only sustains excitations for which the displacement a body sources equals the displacement it resists — meaning $g_{\text{grav}} = g_{\text{inertia}}$ is enforced by the medium's self-consistency condition, not assumed as a postulate.
-Any composition-dependent variation in $g_{\text{material}}$ would affect both the sourcing and the resistance equally, leaving their ratio identically 1.

-This makes the MICROSCOPE result not a constraint on the framework but an **expected** outcome.
-MICROSCOPE measured:

-$$\eta(\text{Ti},\,\text{Pt}) = [-1.5 \pm 2.3_\text{stat} \pm 1.5_\text{syst}] \times 10^{-15}$$

-The framework predicts $\eta = 0$ exactly — not approximately, not subject to composition corrections, but exactly, because the selection rule enforces it for any stable excitation regardless of what it is made of.
-A nonzero result would require an excitation that sources more displacement than it resists, which the medium does not sustain.
-MICROSCOPE is measuring the ratio that stability already requires to be 1.

-For smaller bodies where $\Sigma$ is tiny, both the gravitational coupling and the inertial resistance scale with the same $r_0^3$ per nucleon.
-Their ratio is 1 by construction at every scale.
-The equivalence principle is not a coincidence to be tested — it is the self-consistency condition for existence.
+For the purposes of the present paper, however, that possibility is not pushed into a detailed phenomenology.
+The role of section 2 is narrower: to identify the common upstream structure carried by the gravitational packaging itself.
+Questions of composition dependence, null tests of equivalence, and material-specific departures are downstream matters that belong to the excitation and measurement side of the framework rather than to the constant audit developed here.

 ---